-Superelevation on road is provided to counteract the effect of centrifugal force and to minimize the tendency of the vehicle to overturn or skid by raising the outer edge of pavement with respect to the inner edge, providing a transverse slope throughout the length of the horizontal curve.
+Superelevation on road is provided to counteract the effect of centrifugal force and to minimize the tendency of the vehicle to overturn or skid by raising the outer edge of the pavement with respect to the inner edge, providing a transverse slope throughout the length of the horizontal curve.

-It is expressed as the ratio of elevation of the outer edge above the inner edge to the horizontal width of carriageway or as the tangent of the angle of slope of the road surface.
+It is expressed as the ratio of elevation of the outer edge above the inner edge to the horizontal width of the carriageway or as the tangent of the angle of slope of the road surface.
 It is generally denoted by ‘e’ or S.E.

 Purpose Of Providing Superelevation:

 1. To counteract the effect of centrifugal force acting on the moving vehicle to pull out the same outward on a horizontal curve.

 2. To help a fast-moving vehicle to negotiate a curved path without overturning and skidding.

 3. To ensure safety to the fast-moving traffic.

 4. To prevent damaging effects on the road surface due to improper distribution of load.

 1. It allows running of the vehicle at high speed on a curved path as on a straight path without any danger of overturning and thus results in increased volume of traffic.